-Summer I 2024 GOVT 2305-451: Federal Government Department of Social Sciences South Plains College
+Summer I 2024 GOVT 2306-451: Texas Government Department of Social Sciences South Plains College

-Professor: Dr. Timothy Holland Course Time: Online Course n/a

-Course & Section Number: GOVT 2305-451

-Location: Blackboard (Online) Professor's Office: AD134
+Professor: Dr. Timothy Holland Course Time: Online Course n/a Course & Section Number: GOVT 2306-451 Location: Blackboard (Online) Professor's Office: AD134 Email: tholland@southplainscollege.edu

-Email: tholland@southplainscollege.edu

-Course Description: This course is a survey of fundamental principles of political science, including the American system of government and the origins and development of the constitutions of the United States.
-This course satisfies the legislative requirement for teacher certification

-Credit: 3 lecture hours

-Prerequisites: TSI Compliance in Reading
+Course Description: This course is a study of the functions performed in the American system of state governments, with special reference to the development of governance in Texas and its Constitutions.
+This course satisfies the statutory requirements for teacher certification.
+Credit: 3 lecture hours Prerequisites: TSI Compliance in Reading

-Course Purpose: Government 2305, as taught at South Plains College, is a reading intensive course designed to acquaint learners with the origin and development of the U.S. Constitution, structure and powers of the national government including the legislative, executive, and judicial branches, federalism, political participation, the national election process, public policy, civil liberties, and civil rights.
-This course meets the statutory requirement as set forth by the State of Texas.
+Course Purpose: Government 2306, as taught at South Plains College, is a reading intensive course designed to acquaint the learner with the origin and development of the Texas Constitution, structure and powers of the state and local government, federalism and intergovernmental relations, political participation, the electoral process, public policy, and the political structure of Texas.
+This course meets the statutory requirements set forth by the State of Texas.